Taxation of digital goods: Criticism

 Digital services taxes have been criticized for a number of reasons including: distorting market behavior by discriminating primarily against large U.S. MNCs and therefore providing a relative advantage to other countries' businesses that fall below the revenue threshold; taxing a business input that will likely be passed on to consumers (even though some jurisdictions, like France, have stated that consumers should not absorb the tax, several companies have already announced that they would increase their prices because of these DSTs); and, lack of harmonization in the application of these taxes which may result in double taxation if, for example, two or more countries tax the same revenue stream.

 North America

 United States

 In the United States, taxation of digital goods is partially governed by a federal statute and has been the area of significant state legislative and rule-making activity.
 States initially were slow to enact taxes on downloads, but with recent downturns in tax revenue caused by consumers purchasing more digital downloads, many states have sought ways to impose taxes on purely digital transactions.
-There are multiple ways that downloads are taxed.
-Some states use their existing franchise, sales, and use taxes to tax purchases/uses/transactions of consumers of Internet goods and services.
-Other states enacted laws specifically aimed at digital downloads.
+There are multiple ways that downloads are taxed; some states use their existing franchise, sales, and use taxes to tax purchases/uses/transactions of consumers of Internet goods and services, while other states enacted laws specifically aimed at digital downloads.